-The United Explorer card’s sign-up bonus is only available to new cardholders and previous cardholders who have not received a new cardmember bonus for this card in the past 24 months.
+The United Explorer and Club Infinite card sign-up bonuses are only available to new cardholders and previous cardholders who have not received a new cardmember bonus for this card in the past 24 months.
 Of course, you must qualify for the cards first, which are designed for cardholders with a credit score in the excellent range (at least 740).

-40,000 miles can take you a fairly long way on United.
+100,000 miles can take you a long way on United.
 Not only can you use them to travel all around the world on United flights, but you can use them for flights on one of 28 United’s Star Alliance partners or 11 additional airline partners (39 partners total) for a good value.
-MileagePlus miles are very valuable – worth 1.5 cents per mile by our estimates – but the value can vary greatly depending on how you use your miles.
+MileagePlus miles are very valuable – worth 1.52 cents per mile by our estimates – but the value can vary greatly depending on how you use your miles.

 United MileagePlus redemption options

 |Redemption option||Average mile value (cents)||Value of 60,000-mile sign-up bonus||Value of 100,000-mile sign-up bonus|

 |Everyday airfare – economy||1.0||$600||$1,000|